format_list_bulleted Topic Overview

 Student Travel

 Stanford students and postdoctoral scholars (postdocs) may have occasion to travel in support of their course of study or research.
 An administrator in their school or department is usually available to assist with travel arrangements and the travel expense reimbursement process.
-Refer to Overview: Travel Process for more information.
+Refer to Topic Overview: Travel Process for more information.

 Student and postdoc travel expenses may be certified as business travel if they meet at least one of the following criteria: